(105 ILCS 5/2-3.159)

 (6) To recognize the value of foreign language and

-native language instruction in public schools.
+native language instruction in public and non-public schools.

 (7) To strengthen intergroup relationships, affirm